coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 ### Other tools

-Here are some other tools we use for checking quality or security, though they are not currently integrated into the default "rake" checking task:
+Here are some other tools we sometimes use for checking quality or security, though they are not currently integrated into the default "rake" checking task:

 * OWASP ZAP web application security scanner.
   You are encouraged to use this and other web application scanners to find and fix problems.
+* Google Chrome auditor.
+View a web page, then select menu / more tools / developer tools / audits.
+This runs a variety of tests and checks, including some security checks of the code delivered to the browser.
+  Note that not all reports are relevant.
 * [Snyk](https://snyk.io/test/github/coreinfrastructure/best-practices-badge?severity=high&severity=medium&severity=low)
 * JSCS (JavaScript style checker) using the Node.js format.
 * JSHint (JavaScript error detector)